-- Give a true and fair view of the state of the Society's affairs as at 31 March 2023 and of the Society's deficit for the year then ended; - Have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - Have been properly prepared in accordance with the Co-operative and Community Benefit Societies Act 2014, the Housing and Regeneration Act 2008 and the Accounting Direction for Private Registered Providers of Social Housing 2022.
+- give a true and fair view of the state of the Society's affairs as at 31 March 2024 and of the Society's income and expenditure for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been properly prepared in accordance with the Co-operative and Community Benefit Societies Act 2014.

-We have audited the financial statements of Contour Property Services Limited ("the Society") for the year ended 31 March 2023 which comprise the Society statement of comprehensive income, the Society statement of financial position, the Society statement of changes in equity and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Re public of Ireland (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of Contour Property Services Limited ("the Society") for the year ended 31 March 2024 which comprise the statement of comprehensive income, the statement of changes in equity, the statement of financial position and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).